Therapy for Business Owners & Entrepreneurs

 -

-We’ll identify and challenge unhelpful thought patterns that may be affecting your performance, leadership, confidence, and success as an entrepreneur.
+CBT treatment approaches help you identify and challenge unhelpful thought patterns that may be affecting your performance, leadership, and confidence as an entrepreneur.

 -

-ACT therapy helps you stop fighting uncomfortable emotions and avoiding uncertainty, two common patterns for business owners under chronic stress.
-Instead, you’ll learn how to move forward with clarity and purpose by accepting what’s outside your control and staying grounded in your core values.
+ACT therapy helps you stop fighting uncomfortable emotions and avoiding uncertainty.
+These are two very common patterns for business owners experience when they are under chronic stress.
+Instead, you’ll learn how to move forward with clarity and purpose.
+This is done by learning to accept what’s outside your control while staying anchored in your core values.

-ACT can lower nervous energy, improve resilience, and help you lead from values instead of pressure.
+ACT can reduce uneasy energy, strengthen resilience, and help you lead from your values rather than pressure.

 -

-IFS helps you work with the different parts of you that show up under pressure, like the inner critic, the overachiever, or the part that feels like a fraud.
-These voices often spike when feeling burnt out or during high-stakes decision-making.
+IFS helps you work with the different parts of yourself that tend to surface when you are encountering considerable pressure.
+Examples include the “inner critic,” the “overachiever,” or the part that feels like a “fraud.”
+The negative self-talk associated with each of these parts often increases when burnt out or when making important business decisions.

 -